citp/privacy-policy-historical/m/mu/mux/muxy.io.md

-> *The following text is extracted and transformed from the muxy.io privacy policy that was archived on 2017-06-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170612224404id_/https%3A//muxy.io/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the muxy.io privacy policy that was archived on 2019-05-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190526060941id_/https%3A//muxy.io/privacy) for the most accurate reproduction.*

-# Muxy Privacy Policy – Muxy
+# Muxy | Home

   1. **Introduction**